randersaracing/zeynepakkalyoncu.github.io/_pages/index.md

 :mailbox: __Updates:__

 * I am looking for a research internship in deep learning for natural language processing and/or information retrieval for Fall 2019.
 Please let me know if you are aware of any opportunities.
-My resume is available [on my website](http://zeynepakkalyoncu.me/docs/zeynep_akkalyoncu_resume.pdf).
+My resume is available [here](http://zeynepakkalyoncu.me/docs/zeynep_akkalyoncu_resume.pdf).

 * I am going to be one of the teaching assistants for CS 475/675: Computational Linear Algebra over the Spring 2019 term.
 See [Piazza](https://piazza.com/uwaterloo.ca/spring2019/cs475675) for my office hours.

 <hr />

-Last update: May 2019
+Last update: July 2019